 - Views challenges as exciting learning experiences

 Experience and Education Requirements:

-- Master’s degree in Counseling required;
+- School Counseling License required;

 - Currently possess Michigan Administrator Certificate or meet state requirements toward completion

 - Experience developing curriculum at the school level and district level

 - Experience with leading major initiatives from concept to implementation